 The new collagen is not disorganized but firmly packed into orderly bundles in the deeper part of the dermis.
 The collagen changes are due to a reduction in MMP activity by 70-80%, while the opposing enzyme, called tissue inhibitor of MMP type I, or TIMP, remains unchanged.

 Retinol is required at a 20-fold higher concentration than retinoic acid derivatives, to achieve comparable results.

-Topical tretinoin is a first-generation anti-acne medication, and is used to treat mild to moderate acne with success, and with minimal side-effects.
-It does not increase the levels of retinoic acid in blood.
+Topical tretinoin is a first-generation anti-acne medication and is used to treat mild to moderate acne with success, and with minimal side effects.
+It does not increase the levels of retinoic acid in the blood.
 It relieves acne by producing faster maturation of skin cells, thus increasing the rate of shedding of fully keratinized mature and dead skin cells at the surface, and the expulsion of mature comedones.

 13-cis RA, or isotretinoin, is another retinoic acid derivative with unique immunomodulatory and anti-inflammatory actions.
 Isotretinoin is used orally, and is reserved for more severe acne that is unresponsive to topical therapy.
 It reduces the number of leukocytes that aggregate at the inflamed site, inhibits the proliferation and differentiation of sebum-producing cells in the sebaceous follicles, and induces death of these cells.
 Thus it reduces the number of infected and inflamed comedones, shrinks the sebaceous glands and inhibits sebum production.
 It also stabilizes the keratinization of the epidermal cells.